AdobeDocs/workfront.en/help/quicksilver/workfront-basics/grant-and-request-access-to-objects/request-access.md

 >
 >* Scenario Planner plans in the Adobe Workfront Scenario Planner.
 For more information, see [Request access to a plan in the Scenario Planner](../../scenario-planner/request-access-to-plan.md).
 This requires an additional license.
 >
 >* Views and workspaces in Workfront Planning.
 For more information, see [Overview of sharing permissions in Adobe Workfront Planning](/help/quicksilver/planning/access/sharing-permissions-overview.md).
+This requires an additional license.

 Your Workfront administrator configures your access to a type of object in your access level.
 For more information, see [How access levels and permissions work together](../../administration-and-setup/add-users/access-levels-and-object-permissions/how-access-levels-permissions-work-together.md).